givingjar/blog.givingjar.org/_posts/2016-01-06-charity-spotlight-michigan-remembers-9-11.md

 ## Big Wins

-It took a large amount of time and effort for the charity to be confident they had properly identified the people with Michigan connections who were directly impacted by 9/11.
+It required a great amount of time and effort to identify the people with Michigan connections who were directly impacted by 9/11.
 When this research was complete, they began sharing their stories, identifying memorials, and organizing events to honor their memory.

 Participation in the charity really started to grow when Michigan Remembers 9/11 introduced their annual scholarship and 5K.
 Organizing these events is challenging, but for Scott and his peers, helping younger generations remember that day while honoring those affected by 9/11 is rewarding and well worth the effort.